Blackberry and pear crumble

 For the filling

 For the crumble, preheat the oven to 180C/350F/Gas 4.
 Grease an ovenproof dish with butter.

 Spoon one-quarter of the pears in an even layer on the bottom of the prepared ovenproof dish.
-Scatter one-quarter of the blackberries over the layer of pears and then sprinkle over two tablespoons of the remaining caster sugar.
-Repeat the layering process until all of the chopped pears, blackberries and sugar have been used up.
+Scatter one-quarter of the blackberries over the pears and then sprinkle over 2 tablespoons of the remaining caster sugar.
+Repeat the layering process until all the pears, blackberries and sugar have been used.

-Sprinkle over the crumble topping and bake the crumble in the oven for 20-25 minutes, or until the crumble is golden-brown and the filling is bubbling.
+Sprinkle over the topping and bake for 20–25 minutes, or until golden-brown and bubbling.

 Meanwhile, make the custard.
 Place the egg yolks and sugar in a bowl and whisk until thick and pale.

-Place the milk and cream into a saucepan and bring to the boil.
-Pour onto the egg mixture, whisk well, then return the mixture to the pan.
+Place the milk and cream in a saucepan and bring to the boil.
+Pour onto the egg mixture, whisk well, then return to the pan.
 Heat gently, until the custard is thick enough to coat the back of the spoon.